-Why transfer everything from C drive to SSD?
+Why transfer everything from C drive to new SSD?

-How to transfer C drive to SSD in Windows?
+How to transfer entire C drive including system files and apps?

-Theoretically, you backup crucial data, create a system image, replace old hard drive with SSD, and then restore system image to SSD.
-You can learn more information in transfer C drive to SSD.
+Theoretically, you can implement C drive transfering via backup and restore.
+That is, backup crucial data first, create a system image, replace old hard drive with SSD, and then restore system image to the SSD (for details, please refer to restore Windows 10 to new hard drive).

-Note: All data on SSD will be overwritten after cloning.
-Please backup important files before you start.
+Note: All data on target SSD will be overwritten after cloning, so please backup important files before you start.

 Step 1.
 Connect the SSD to your computer.
 To transfer entire C drive to SSD on laptop, you may need external disk enclosure.

 Step 2.
 Open AOMEI Backupper.
 Head to Clone > System Clone.